howardengelhart/cwrx/ads_changelog.md

     * Update existing advertisers with `org` ids
     * Update system user's policy with `fieldValidation` for advertisers
     * Update selfie users with policy with read scope `'org'` for advertisers
+    * Deploy version 2.0.0 of ads cookbook (can be done after cwrx deploy)

 ### 3.0.7: Mon Dec  7 16:20:01 EST 2015
 * Support pricing per geo/demo subcategory and pricing for any geo/demo subcategory: [#688](https://github.com/cinema6/cwrx/issues/688)